idnow/de.idnow.ios/README.md

 ### 2.10.0

+Improvements:
-- Added ability to receive the ident code via email
+- Added the ability to receive the Ident code via email

+Migration Guide:
+- Note that as of this version the pod UIAlertView+Blocks is no longer needed.
+Please remove the line from the dependencies and execute 'pod install'.
+- This version supports deployement targets iOS 8 and higher

 ### 2.9.0
 - Added information about the current waiting queue position and estimated waiting time